Skip to content

 Price, Price, Price, and cash flow, …

 If the free cash flow from your investment does not cover all expenses, you will need to inject capital from outside the business.
-Put another way; you will need to use your personal money to pay for the investment upkeep.
+Put another way, you will need to use your personal money to pay for the investment upkeep.
 This can be unsustainable in the long run, forcing you to sell the property quickly before realizing the actual return on your investment.

-Cash flow is essential for keeping your investment going.
+Cash flow is a key factor for keeping your investment going.
 When the property earns enough to cover all its costs, it’s just a matter of collecting the outsized gain you’ve achieved by buying below market value.
 On top of that, having a healthy cash flow can allow you to make more investments and amplify your growth.
 To increase your cash flow, check out my article on how to beat the average profit on a rental house.

-Importance of Discipline
+The Importance of Self Discipline

 What are the 3 most important things in real estate?
 Stay disciplined or go broke.